RylanGraham/rylangraham.github.io/index.md

 published: true
 ---

-Hi!
-Thanks for visiting my corner of the internet.
-I am a City/Urban Planner currently based in Calgary, Alberta, Canada.
-I am a Full Member (MCIP) and a Registered Professional Planner (RPP) in the Canadian Institute of Planners (CIP), and the Alberta Professional Planners Institute (APPI).
-Presently, I am a PhD Candidate in Planning at the [University of Calgary](http://ucalgary.ca).
-Previous to this I received my MA, Planning from the [University of Waterloo](http://www.uwaterloo.ca) and a BA, Geography (Distinction) from the [University of Regina](http://www.uregina.ca).
+Greetings!
+I am an Urban Planner based in Calgary, Alberta, Canada.
+In my current role, I am a Postdoctoral Research Fellow in the [Westman Centre for Real Estate Studies](https://haskayne.ucalgary.ca/westman-centre) and a Sessional Instructor in the [School of Architecture, Planning and Landscape](https://sapl.ucalgary.ca)at the [University of Calgary](http://ucalgary.ca).
+Previous to this, I completed a PhD at the [University of Calgary](http://ucalgary.ca), a Master of Arts (Planning) from the [University of Waterloo](http://www.uwaterloo.ca) and a Bachelor of Arts (Geography) with Distinction from the [University of Regina](http://www.uregina.ca).
+I am also a Full Member (MCIP) and a Registered Professional Planner (RPP) in the Canadian Institute of Planners (CIP), and the Alberta Professional Planners Institute (APPI).

-Through my professional experiences, I have been fortunate to practice in both the public and private sectors.
-My roles and responsibilites have been diverse, spanning across various sub-disciplines of planning.

-I've long been interested in the economic, social, and environmental issues that encompass our urban environments.
-I enjoy exploring new destinations while also striving to be an active and engaged citizen wherever I call home.

-Please don't hesitate to reach out!
-I enjoy hearing from others who share similar interests or who can provide commentary or feedback on my work.
-As well, I am available by email regarding employment or research opportunities.
+My research interests centre around the issues of growth management, downtown revitalization and neighbourhood change, plan evaluation, and with a particular interest in mid-sized Canadian cities.

+Please don't hesitate to reach out for more information!